MasonZYN/maritime-ai-fit-demonstrator/README.md

 pip install -r requirements.txt cd src && python main.py
 ```
-The full pipeline takes < 30 seconds on a laptop.
+The full pipeline takes < 30 seconds on my pc.
 All figures in `figures/` and the metrics in `report/metrics_summary.csv` are regenerated.
 Methodological notes
 Why a residual-learning hybrid.
 Residual learning (`P_hybrid = P_physics + ML_residual`) is the most transparent of the common hybrid patterns: the physics model carries domain knowledge and extrapolates, while the ML component captures the unexplained part of the signal.
 Any prediction can be decomposed into "what the physics expected" and "what the ML corrected", which matters for maintenance acceptance and for debugging in deployment.
 Why physics calibration on a baseline window matters.
 Fitting the physics coefficients (admiralty coefficient, wave/wind correction gains) on a clean-hull window grounds the model in a vessel-specific reference state.
 Subsequent residuals are interpretable as deviations from that reference.